VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 * For Mac & Windows: `/Users/<your-username>/nlx-setup`
 * For Linux: `/home/<your-username>/nlx-setup`

-All commands further down this guide assume you are located in this directory.
+All commands later in this guide assume you are located in this directory.

-The Next step is to create some certificates [part 2](../create-certificates/).